 According to the U.S. Department of Housing and Urban Development, people living in shelters are more than twice as likely to have a disability compared to the general population.
-On a given night in 2017, 20 percent of the homeless population reported having a serious mental illness, 16 percent conditions related to chronic substance abuse, and more than 10,000 people had HIV/AIDS.
+On a given night in 2022, 21 percent of the homeless population reported having a serious mental illness, 16 percent conditions related to chronic substance abuse, and nearly 10,000 people had HIV/AIDS.

 Conditions such as diabetes, heart disease, and HIV/AIDS are found at high rates among the homeless population, sometimes three to six times higher than that of the general population.